everything8215/ff6/README.md

 ### File Formats, Names, and Extensions

-Assembly files have the extension '.asm'.
-This includes files which define ROM data, scripts, and memory labels but contain no actual code.
+Assembly files have the extension `.asm`.
+In addition to assembly code this includes files which contain scripts, and memory labels but contain no actual code.
 In most cases, assembly files should only be assembled once.
 The only exception is when the ROM contains multiple identical copies of the same subroutine or data.

-Include files have the extension '.inc'.
-These files should are meant to be included multiple times and should not output any bytes to the assembler or reserve any memory addresses.
-Examples include macro definitions and hardware address definitions.

-Assembly and include files should not have lines longer than 80 characters.
+Include files have the extension `.inc`.
+These files can be included multiple times and should not output any bytes to the assembler or reserve any memory addresses.
+Examples include macro definitions, hardware address definitions, and definitions of constant expressions.
+Include files should begin with an include guard to ensure that they are not included more than once.

+Native graphics files should have an extension which describes the graphics format such as `.4bpp` for 4 bits per pixel SNES graphics.
+SNES Palette files (BGR555 format) should have the extension `.pal`.
+Screen tilemap files should have the extension `.scr`.

+Other binary data files can have any reasonable extension.
+I usually use `.dat` if I can't think of anything better.

+Compressed data files should have the same filename and extension as their uncompressed counterpart with an appropriate extension added at the end, e.g.
+`image.cgx.lz` is the compressed version of `image.cgx` in the same directory.

 ### File Organization

+Tge `src` directory contains all of the assembly code and game data.
+The `include` directory contains all of the include files.

-Each of the modules described above is in a separate directory.
-This mimics my best guess as to how the original source code was organized based on e.g. the Playstation releases where each module had a directory named after the main programmer for that module ('NARITA', 'YOSHII', etc.).
-Each directory contains all of the source code and data.
-The root directory contains a Makefile to assemble each module and link all of the object files together to create the ROM.
+Each of the modules described above is in a separate subdirectory within the `src` directory.
+This mimics my best guess as to how the original source code was organized based on e.g. the Playstation releases where each module has a directory named after the main programmer for that module ('NARITA', 'YOSHII', etc.).
+Each module directory contains all of the source code and data for that module.
+The root directory of the repo contains a Makefile to assemble each module and link all of the object files together to create the ROM.

+Each module also has a subdirectory in the `include` directory which can contain include files related to that module.

+The `tools` directory contains a set of python scripts which are used to extract and modify game data.

+The `notes` directory contains my notes from reverse engineering the assembly code.

+The `cfg` directory contains linker configuration files which ensure that the assembled game data is placed in the ROM to match the original versions.
+I don't know what assembler and linker were used to build the game by the original development team, but it worked somewhat differently than ca65 and ld65.
+Because of this, I have to use a lot more modules than would typically be used in order to build a program of this size and complexity.

 ### Naming Conventions